 - Wax Buildup: A buildup of cerumen (more commonly known as earwax) in the ear canal may diminish your ability to hear.
 This can cause the auditory system to overcompensate, creating stimulation in the form of noises that do not exist, i.e. tinnitus.

 - Stress: Physical or emotional stress can act as a catalyst for the onset of tinnitus.
 Stress can also exacerbate existing tinnitus.

 - Loud Noise: Loud sounds can damage or even destroy hair cells (known as cilia) in the inner ear.
 This can result in permanent hearing loss and tinnitus, and both conditions may worsen if the exposure to loud noises continues.
 Once damaged, hair cells cannot be renewed or replaced.

-- Certain Disorders: Some medical disorders can cause tinnitus, including hypothyroidism, hyperthyroidism, Ménière’s disease, Lyme disease, fibromyalgia, and thoracic outlet syndrome.
+- Certain Disorders: Medical conditions can cause tinnitus, including hypothyroidism, TMJ, hyperthyroidism, Ménière’s disease, Lyme disease, fibromyalgia, and thoracic outlet syndrome.

 - Hearing Loss: Many people with tinnitus also experience some degree of hearing loss.

 - Ototoxicity: Some medications are ototoxic, which means they are harmful and damaging to the ear.
 In addition to tinnitus, they can cause hearing loss or balance disorders.
 Other medications produce tinnitus as a side effect without damaging the inner ear.
 The effects of ototoxic medications can be temporary or permanent depending on the dosage.
 Before you begin taking a new medication, let your prescribing physician know that you experience tinnitus and discuss alternative medications that may be available.